-- I can discuss the Three Persons of the Holy Trinity and the attributes being shared within. - I can examine various heresies that concern the Holy Trinity. - I can explore the reference to the Holy Trinity in the Divine Liturgy.
+- I can analyse that One God is Three Persons - I can examine various heresies that concern the Holy Trinity. - I can explore the reference to the Holy Trinity in the Divine Liturgy.

-Orthodox Christians worship the One True God who is the Holy Trinity - the Father, the Son, and the Holy Spirit.
+The Nicene Creed begins with "We believe in One True God".
+Our One True God is also the Holy Trinity - the Father, the Son, and the Holy Spirit.
+This mystery can never be fully understood as it is a paradox.